ChillerDragon/antibob/README.md

 This is not a library so you can just fork this repository and start editing the code to build your own antibot module.

+**This project contains no actual bot detections.**
+It is just meant to be a framework for you to write your own.

 ## features

 - Makefile